-- Coffee liqueurs are quite popular and make an appearance in the vodka-based dirty bird and brandy-based dirty white mother.
+- Coffee liqueurs are quite popular and make an appearance in the vodka-based dirty bird and brandy-based separator.
 Add an ingredient or two and you can have a Smith & Kearns or a toasted almond.

 - Chocolate is no stranger to this style, either.
 Give the brilliantly blue frostbite a taste with your favorite tequila or go all out with the fun Snickertini.

 - In the mood for mint?
 Mix Irish whiskey with crème de menthe for an Irish eyes.

 - On the fruitier side, try the orange-melon-pineapple combo of the vampire's kiss.
 For something a little less involved, the peachy-orange of the white carnation is a delight.

 There are also a few party shots that require a dollop of cream.
 While some shooters leave a lot to be desired when it comes to taste, these are actually really good.
 Maybe just a little too good.